ztyyLV/web-twain-docs/info/api/WebTwain_Buffer.md

 **Parameters**

-`from`: The source document document name.
+`from`: The source document name.

 `to`: The destination document name.

 `sourceIndices`: The indices of the images to be copied.

 `targetIndex`: The index at which the source images should be inserted into the new document.
-If not specifed, the images will be appended to the destination document.
+If not specified, the images will be appended to the destination document.

 **Availability**